mukulRajSharma/CyAmast/README.md

 ## Getting Started

 This is a VS code Java project.
+The Student.db is in an Sqlite3 database.
 Docs for the functions and classes can read through docs/index.html in JavaDoc format.

 ## Run: